If you’ve been reading around in the manosphere for a while, you’ll know that there’s generally two types of guys.

 …and while this is understandable, and while there’s many benefits to being a sigma male, it isn’t something that’s sustainable.
 Men require a tribe for emotional health and fulfillment.
 We need a tribe.

 Yet deep down, no sigma male is satisfied.
 Deep down, men crave to belong to something bigger than themselves.
-They crave to be a part of a tribe.
+They crave to be a part of a tribe, and learn how to be a better man.

 It seems, on the surface, that being a sigma male would be enjoyable.
 You don’t answer to everyone, it’s stress free, you don’t have to take orders or give them, and you don’t have many responsibilities.